Last Updated on

-It was 2 hours’ drive from Kalgoorlie, with a stop at the decent playground in Menzies for a play.
+It was 2 hours’ drive from Kalgoorlie, with a stop at the decent playground in Menzies WA for a play.
 We considered doing the interpretative walk around Menzies, with some excellent metal cut-outs depicting life in the golden olden days; but decided against it.
 With kids 6 and 2, we know that ‘less is more’ and after just one museum in Kalgoorlie they were a tad young for historical immersion stories.

-Top Tips for Visiting the Lake Ballard Statues
+Top Tips For Visiting The Lake Ballard Statues

 - Allow a full day for a visit – with 2 hours driving from Kalgoorlie to Menzies, and another hour from Menzies to Leonora (where there are hotels etc.); plus Menzies to the site allow 1 hour each way (2 hours return.) you are looking at least 5 hours driving during this day!